 NHS COVID-19 App

-The NHS COVID-19 app is available to download for free in England and Wales
+The NHS COVID-19 app is a simple and secure way to access a range of NHS services on your smartphone or tablet and isavailable to download for free in England and Wales

 It is the fastest way to see if you're at risk from coronavirus.